Electrical Systems

 kilowatt-hour

 kWh.
 A unit that measures the use of electrical energy over time.
-Kilowatt-hours measure the power consumption of 1000 watts per hour.
+Kilowatt-hours measure the power consumption in multiples of 1,000 watts per hour.

 kilowatt-hour meter